 Get your body moving with some gentle activity like yoga, a short walk, or light stretching.

 Focus your attention by decorating one of our coloring pages.

 Self-care is an ongoing practice.
 These are just a few ideas for taking care of your future self.

 Make an appointment with your counselor or use our FIND HELP Tool to connect with one.

-Create a self-care and safety plan (you can use this template) so you know who to reach out to and what to do during future tough moments.
+Create a self-care and safety plan (you can use this template) of who to reach out to and what to do during future tough moments.

 Take a lunch break each day and use that time to recenter yourself through breathing exercises, moving your body, or connecting to something that brings you joy.

 Schedule a phone call or virtual date with a friend.

 Check in with yourself daily using The Hopeful app’s mood tracker and journal prompts.
 Use the Discover section to find and save stories from the TWLOHA Blog and episodes from the TWLOHA Podcast that help you find hope and comfort knowing you are not alone.